PaulESantos/RDataScience/Quickstart_RPackages.md

 # Next steps

-Almost always, the answer you need is breifly and well explained in Hadley Wickham's online book [here](http://r-pkgs.had.co.nz/).
+Almost always, the answer you need is briefly and well explained in Hadley Wickham's online book [here](http://r-pkgs.had.co.nz/).

 I just found this, so don't know it well, but ROpenSci does a ton of smart [stuff](https://devguide.ropensci.org/).